Types of Non-Hodgkin Lymphoma

 In the types seen more often in the United States, the lymphoma usually starts in the abdomen, where it forms a large tumor mass.
 It can also start in the ovaries, testicles, or other organs, and can spread to the brain and spinal fluid.
 The type seen in the United States is usually not linked to Epstein-Barr viral infection.

 Close to 90% of patients are male, and the average age in the US is about 30.
 Although this is a fast-growing lymphoma, more than half of patients can be cured by intensive chemotherapy.

 Lymphoplasmacytic lymphoma (Waldenstrom macroglobulinemia)

 This type is not common, accounting for only 1% to 2% of lymphomas.
 The lymphoma cells are small and found mainly in the bone marrow, lymph nodes, and spleen.
-It is discussed in detail in our document Waldenstrom Macroglobulinemia.
+See Waldenstrom Macroglobulinemia to learn more.

 Hairy cell leukemia